tyler109j/18fpoc/README.md

 The iWorks team used our trademark pending Agile Implementation Methodology (iAIM™) to design, develop, and build the prototype (for more information, please refer to the iAIM Whitepaper.md in GitHub.)
 The following summarizes the approach we applied to create the prototype.

 ### Project Identification:
-Upon reviewing the RFP requirements, iWorks' management team identified Scott Kerr as the lead for this effort.
+Upon reviewing the RFQ requirements, iWorks' management team identified Scott Kerr as the lead for this effort.
 Scott conducted a detailed review of the requirements by analyzing the FDA dataset and defining the project’s stakeholders in order to generate a system request to gain approval from management.

 ### Planning:
 With approval from management, and leadership from Scott, a core team was created, combining expertise in four labor categories: Technical Architect, Frontend Web Developer, Backend Developer, and DevOps Engineer (*refer to Attachment E, Criteria B*.)
 The team established the project plan and scope.
 Scott finalized the project schedule and uploaded it on GitHub to ensure that all team members were aware of their responsibilities (*refer to Attachment E, Criteria A*.)
 Additionally, the team scheduled daily standup meetings for the duration of the project to focus on continuous iterations of the prototype and project status; as well as the development and testing in order to resolve any occurring issues (*refer to Attachment E, Criteria J*.)